open-sauced/docs/docs/features/workspaces.md

 If you're creating a new workspace, you'll have the option to add repositories at the time of creation.

-Start by creating a Workspace name, and then click "Add repositories."
+Start by creating a workspace name, then click "Add repositories."
 You'll have three options for adding repositories:

 1. **Search for Repositories**: Use our search tool by adding an organization name, followed by the repository name, and add them to your workspace.
 2. **Import a GitHub Organization**: Connect to your GitHub organizations to create a workspace from an organization.